geky/oi/doc.md

 `oi_call tcp_rec(socket_t * s, void * buffer, size_t * len)`
 Waits for data to be received on the socket given.
 If the socket receives data it is stored in the buffer limited by the length in len and the amount of data is stored in len.
 It can return ERR_DISCONNECTED if the socket is disconnected, or ERR_TIMEOUT if the connection times out.
 If an error is returned len will be set to 0.

-`oi_call tcp_time_rec(socket_t * s, void * buffer, size_t * len, unsigned int ms)`
+`oi_call tcp_rec_any(socket_t ** select, void * buffer, size_t * len, unsigned int ms, int number, socket_t * s1, socket_t * s2, ...)`
-Waits for data to be received on the socket given for the milliseconds given.
-If the socket receives data it is stored in the buffer limited by the length in len and the amount of data is stored in len.
+Waits for data to be received on any of the specified sockets for the milliseconds given.
+If a socket receives data it is stored in the buffer limited by the length in len with the amount of data stored in len, and the socket that is received from is pointed to by select.
 It can return ERR_DISCONNECTED if the socket is disconnected, or ERR_TIMEOUT if the connection times out.
-If an error is returned len will be set to 0.
+If an error is returned select and len will be set to 0.

 `oi_call tcp_set_nodelay(socket_t * s, int val)`
 Enables or disables nodelay on the socket give.
 Normally a socket will wait for a decently sized buffer to fill up before sending a packet in tcp. setting val non-zero will enable nodelay and send data immediatly.